-Being an egg donor often comes with family, friends and complete strangers having preconceived ideas, notions, and stigmas around what an egg donor and egg donation is.
+Being an egg donor in Canada or elsewhere often comes with family, friends and complete strangers having preconceived ideas, notions, and stigmas around what an egg donor and egg donation is.
 As sensitive as some of these people may try to be, there are many who seem to not understand how tactless or offensive their remarks are.
 It’s easy to see why many egg donors bond together in their shared experience, as sometimes even our loved ones fall short on words of support or understanding during such a journey.
 Although each person you disclose to will be individual in their reaction or opinion, there are certainly some things that shouldn’t be asked or said.

 What If You Get Cancer?

 Although egg donation is not without its own defined risks, there is no evidence to support that egg donation is the cause or correlated to cancer.
 Donors are required to complete thorough medical screening and are fully informed of all potential risks throughout the process.
 To imply that a donor has not contemplated and weighed these disadvantages carefully is negating their ability to provide informed consent and their own bodily autonomy.
 Not only is the use of the ‘c-word’ exaggerated not based in fact, it’s also an extreme overreaction.
 Care and concern for your loved one are understandable, but please use tact when discussing potential risks or health-related worries.

 How Much Are You Getting Paid to Donate Your Eggs?